dori-dev/demo-calculator/README.md

-# demo-calculator
+# Demo Calculator
-This is just for save demo of `Dori Calculator`
+This is just for save demo of `Dori Calculator`!